portlandcodeschool/jsi/_posts/00-01-03-modules.md

 }
 {% endhighlight %}

 Well that's a lot of code, it doesn't handle everything perfectly, and I'm certain that someone else out there has solved this same problem&hellip;

 Is there a module for this?

 ## NPM

 `npm` is Node's package manager.
 It's a command line tool that will allow us to easily install and manage different modules.
-Its [website][npm] is also incredibly useful for searching for modules.
+Its [website][npm] is also useful for searching for modules.
 Let's look for a _command line_ module.

 And guess what?
 There [is one][commander]!

 Now let's use it.

 <aside>
-**Popularity**
+<h4>Popularity</h4>

-Note that popularity is a pretty good indicator of whether or not you may want to consider using a module.
-You should also check to see how many open &amp;
-close issues a project has as well as how long it's been since the project has been worked on.
+Note that popularity is a pretty good indicator of whether or not you should consider using a module.
+You should also check to see how many open &amp; closed issues a project has, as well as how long it's been since the project has been worked on.

-**Licenses**
+<h4>Licenses</h4>

 Most projects on npm are hosted on GitHub and are licensed under the MIT open source license.
 This may not always be the case.
 Be respectful of the license under which a project is released.
 Generally, you'll be safe to use projects off of npm without worrying about the license (the author published to npm after all).
 If you're looking at a project for ideas in your own project, though, you should look at the license before you take any ideas or code from it.
 If copying code, you almost always have to credit the author regardless of license.
 </aside>

 ### Setting Up a Project